SadParad1se/snek-sploit/README.md

 msfrpcd -U msf -P root
 ```

-More information can be found in the [official documentation](https://docs.rapid7.com/metasploit/rpc-api/).
+More information can be found in the [MSF official documentation](https://docs.rapid7.com/metasploit/rpc-api/).

+### Using the MSF's certificate
+Certificate is by default taken from `/root/.msf4/msf-ws-cert.pem` (use the `-c` flag to choose a different location).
+If it's not, generate it as mentioned [here](https://github.com/rapid7/metasploit-framework/issues/15569#issuecomment-901158008).

 ## Running MSF with RPC using Docker Compose
 Make sure you've installed [Docker Compose](https://docs.docker.com/compose/install/).